 Source: European Commission, 'Public opinion in the European Union'.

-Analysis of the European question in French public opinion reveals a dissonance between the priorities at national and European levels.
-Figures 19 and 20, taken from the Standard Eurobarometer of spring 2016, show respondents have a range of views about the priorities facing the EU and those facing their country, which varies depending on the territorial level in question.
+33 in question.
 Thus, when asked about priorities for France, French people first cite unemployment, terrorism and the economic situation (figure 20).
 But when asked about priorities for the EU, unemployment slides down to fourth place, and terrorism and immigration rise to the top of the list of the most urgent priorities (figure 19).